onthebusiness/harelang.org/content/tutorials/introduction.md

       We have taken advantage of this behavior many times throughout the tutorial.
-For example, in [Using yield](#using-yield), the branch which calls `fmt::fatal` terminates, allowing us to only provide a value in one case.
+For example, in [Using yield](#using-yield), the branch which calls `fmt::fatalf` terminates, allowing us to only provide a value in one case.
 - section: Types in depth
 - title: Promotion and type inference